 I said to her, "Woe is me poet or possessed."
 She said, "I take refuge in God from that, O Abul-Qasim.
 God would not treat you thus since he knows your truthfulness, your great trustworthiness, your fine character, and your kindness.
 This cannot be, my dear.
 Perhaps you did see something."
 "Yes, I did," I said.
 Then I told her of what I had seen; and she said, "Rejoice, O son of my uncle, and be of good heart.
 Verily, by Him in whose hand is Khadija's soul, I have hope that thou wilt be the prophet of this people."

 Then she rose and gathered her garments about her and set forth to her cousin Waraqa b.
 Naufal b.
 Asad b.
 Abdul-Uzza b.
 Qusayy, who had become a Christian and read the scriptures and learned from those that follow the Torah and the Gospel.
 And when she related to him what the apostle of God told her he had seen and heard Waraqa cried, "Holy!
 Holy!
 Verily by Him in whose hand is Waraqa's soul, If thou hast spoken to me the truth, O Khadija, there hath come unto him the greatest Namus (meaning Gabriel) who came to Moses aforetime, and, lo, he is the prophet of this people.
 Bid him be of good heart."
-So KhadlJa returned to the apostle of God and told him what Waraqa had said.
+So Khadija returned to the apostle of God and told him what Waraqa had said.

-The above account is corroborated in Sahih al-Bukhari 3, 4953, 6982, and Sahih Muslim 160a.
+The account of Muhammad's first encounter with Gabriel is also found in Sahih al-Bukhari 3, 4953, 6982, Sahih Muslim 160a-c, and The History of al-Tabari (Volume 6, 1147).

 Matthew 28:2-5